 Kim Mulkey Season 2022-23

-Mulkey, the most successful player-turned-coach in college basketball history, was named head coach of the LSU women’s basketball team, Director of Athletics Scott Woodward announced on Sunday, April 25, 2021.
+Mulkey, the most successful player-turned-coach in college basketball history, was named head coach of the LSU women’s basketball team on April 25, 2021.

 It did not take Coach Mulkey long to have success at LSU, winning the AP National Coach of the Year award after leading the greatest turnaround in SEC history by a first-year head coach.
 Coach Mulkey joined Geno Auriemma and Muffet McGraw as the only coaches to earn the AP Coach of the Year award three times.
 Taking over a team that had won nine games the previous season, Mulkey’s first LSU team finished 26-6, in second place in the SEC and the Tigers hosted first- and second-round games in the NCAA Tournament as a No. 3 seed.

 LSU finished the 2021-22 season with the best scoring offense in the SEC, putting up 73.7 points per game while shooting 44.3-percent from the field to rank No. 2 in the SEC.
 The increased offense helped lead LSU back into the rankings where the Tigers reached as high as No. 6 in the AP Poll throughout the season.
 The Tigers were 6-1 against ranked teams throughout Coach Mulkey’s first season in Baton Rouge.

 In Coach Mulkey’s first season, Khayla Pointer was named an All-American (AP and Sports Illustrated Second Team; USBWA Third Team) to become the 20th All-American overall and first at LSU that Mulkey has coached.
 Pointer was also named All-SEC First Team and Alexis Morris earned All-SEC Second Team Honors.